ruizmaa-homelab/wireguard-docker-hub/README.md

 chmod +x wireguard.sh scripts/*.sh
 ```

-### 3. Choose one of the following installation methods:
+### 3. Choose one of the following installation methods

 #### A: 🚀 Quick Start (automated)